xyb3rt/sxiv/README.md

 Use the following keys to control the basic behaviour of sxiv:

     q            Quit sxiv
-    Escape       Quit sxiv and return an exit value of 2 (useful for scripting) f            Toggle fullscreen mode (requires an EWMH/NetWM compliant window manager)
+    f            Toggle fullscreen mode (requires an EWMH/NetWM compliant window manager)